TZstatsADS/fall2022-project1-kartik501/doc/README.md

 Python_Code.ipynb contains the code for all analysis.

-R_Code.rmd contains code for genrating the pdf report
+R_Code.rmd contains code for generating the pdf report

 Kartik_Kotian_Project1.pdf contains the report.